CodeConstruct/mctp-dev/README.md

 --------------------------------

 `mctp-dev` implements a simple MCTP endpoint device, connected to a usbredir session.
-This allows connection to qemu guests.
+This allows connection to qemu guests, as a simple external MCTP device, and is intended for testing and development of the system MCTP stack.

+The MCTP endpoint implements the MCTP control protocol, allowing device discovery and enumeration.

 # Building